julie-ng/service-principal-keyvault-demo/README.md

 ## Use Case

-Mass automation of creation of Service Principals a common use case for central IT teams.
+- Mass automation of creation of Service Principals a common use case for central IT teams.
+- Advantage: save service principal password expiration in Key Vault to setup other automation to rotate secrets

 ### Why Terraform?

 ARM templates cannot create service principals, which is an Azure AD resource.
 Instead of creating them with CLI and querying JSON outputs, we will just use Terraform.

-### What Resources are Created?
+## What Resources are Created?

 This code example…